-Mirror dinghy kits from the 1960s and 1970s were made from 3/16" gaboon marine plywood (well, the outer two layers were gaboon).
+Mirror dinghy kits in the 1960s and 1970s were made from 3/16" gaboon marine plywood (well, the outer two layers were gaboon).
 As plywood production went metric this thickness became harder and more expensive to obtain.
-3/16" equals 4.6mm approximately, so nearest metric size, 5mm was adopted.
+3/16" equals 4.6mm approximately, so the nearest metric size, 5mm, was adopted.
 Sorry, I don't have a date for the switch in the UK, but by the mid 1990's kits were 5mm gaboon marine ply.

-Gaboon (sometimes called Okoumé) is widely regarded as producing the lightest, strongest plywood racing hulls.
+Gaboon (sometimes called Okoumé) is widely regarded as producing the lightest, strongest plywood hulls.

 From the mid 1990's to 2015 the class rules (part A rule 7.5) stated that replacement hull panels had to be purchased from a Licenced Wooden Kit Manufacturer.
 These rules were relaxed in 2015, so you can use locally sourced ply instead.
 There is still a rule requiring boats that are substantially rebuilt to be re-measured before they can be raced.